 Upon activation of the ECC, emergency management resources coordinate, as appropriate, with local, county, tribal, and state emergency management to provide information through the assigned representative of the agency.
 A full list of public safety partners has been provided in Appendix C, however it is important to note that Public Safety Partner will be contacted, as appropriate for the situation and location.
-ECC-assigned staff provide event details including estimated timing and event duration, potential customer impacts, and GIS shapefiles that include PSPS boundaries for areas subject to de-energization.
-Throughout a PSPS event, Rocky Mountain Power's emergency management group maintains regular communication with local, regional, and other entities as applicable.
+ECCassigned staff provide event details including estimated timing and event duration, potential customer impacts, and GIS shapefiles that include PSPS boundaries for areas subject to de-energization.
+Throughout a PSPS event, Rocky Mountain Power's emergency management group maintains regular communication with local, regional, and state emergency responders, mutual assistance groups, tribal emergency managers, and other entities as applicable.
 The company will also support efforts to send out emergency alerts and status updates, as appropriate, until restoration efforts begin.